naufal-dean/ECDSA-PAM-Module/README.md

-# Kriptografi-Makalah-2
+# ECDSA-PAM-Module

 ## Identitas
 Naufal Dean Anugrah (13518123)

 ## Description
-This repository contains code that is used in the paper.
+This repository contains code that is used in the [paper](http://informatika.stei.itb.ac.id/~rinaldi.munir/Kriptografi/2020-2021/Makalah-UAS/Makalah-UAS-Kripto-2020%20(54).pdf).
 And it is intended as a complement only.
 To use it in real environment, follow the steps in the paper.

 ## Python Version
 `$ python --version`\